nathnp/Nathans-site/content/states.md

 ![](/pics/states/fig1.png)

-This is a map of state that I have been to.
+This is a map of states that I have been to.
 This does not count states that I have only driven through, or only changes planes in.

 ![](https://banners-my.flightradar24.com/Nthp.png)